 V. TOWARDS LIFE TRANSFORMATION: A Pastoral Tool for the ACTIO

-Pray for an increase of priestly and religious vocations in the Church.
-Pray for peace in the world and those called to be special peace-bearers in today's situations of violence and conflict.
-By your kind words and charitable speech, be a bearer of God’s peace, harmony and reconciliation. // To help us contemplate more deeply the breadth, depth and height of the challenge of the living Word, Jesus Christ, make an effort to spend an hour in Eucharistic Adoration.
+Pray the beautiful prayer “Angel of God, my guardian dear …” and if you have not done it yet, give a name to your guardian angel.
+By your kind deeds and compassionate acts, be an “angel” to the people around you. // To help us contemplate more deeply the breadth, depth and height of the challenge of the living Word, Jesus Christ, make an effort to spend an hour in Eucharistic Adoration.

 “JESUS SAVIOR: He Experienced Rejection … He Calls to Penitence”